ojrlopez27/nl-service-composition/README.md

     - easy-rule engine and MVEL rules for composition
     - POJOs
     - Utils
-3. performance (server): this is a Java server that is listening from multiple clients which tell the server how long they took to perform the task.
+3. **experiments/performance** (server): this is a Java server that is listening to multiple clients which tell the server how long they took to perform the composition task.
 This server, once has collected all the time logs from all the clients, stores on a file both each single time entry and the average time for all clients.
+4. **experiments/mechanical-turk** (client-server): this is a web application written in tornado python.
+Basically, this is a chat interface that allows human users to interact with an agent in the background who performs service composition
+5. **experiments/android** (client): this is an android client app that allows a human user to communicate with an agent running in the server who performs service composition
+6. **osgi** (server): this is the migration of composition project to OSG-i (experimental)
+7. **sent2vec-client** (client): this is a test client that communicates with sent2vec server (only for testing pruposes)

 ## Setup
 1. **sent2vec** server: follow the instructions on the README file under the sent2vec folder, and: